Ankygurjar/instagram-clone/README.md

 6. <strong>Material UI </strong>: a React-UI framework which helps to use inbuilt styling for the components.
 7. <strong>NPM </strong>: package manager for the project.

+<h2> How to use: </h2>

+1. Make sure to install the Git for desktop first.
+2. Clone the application to local desktop using <code> git clone 'link to this repo'</code>.
+3. Make sure you have <code>NPM</code> installed.
+If yes, navigate to the cloned folder of the appliation and run <code>npm install</code>.
+This command will install all the packages mentioned in the <code>'dependencies'</code> of the project.
+4. Ready to go, in the same terminal run <code>npm start</code> OR <code> npm run start </code>